A Consumer's Guide to Backflow Prevention in Texas

 - Installation and testing of backflow prevention assemblies, where required

 - Rules to prevent cross-connections and unacceptable plumbing practices: ordinances, regulations, service agreements, and a plumbing code

 Third-Party CSI Inspectors:

 Ray Harlow: 832-349-4465 Terry Blanchard: 281-889-1443 Taylor: 936-647-5852

-Some Public Water systems may have more stringent requirements that the TCEQ.
+Some Public Water systems may have more stringent requirements than the TCEQ.
 TCEQ regulations are the minimum requirement.

 How can backflow be prevented?

-Because backflow-prevention assemblies are mechanical assemblies that can fail, the TCEQ requires testing of all backflow-prevention assemblies at installation by a TCEQ-licensed tester.
-Backflow-prevention assemblies installed to protect against any health hazard must be tested annually.
+Because backflow prevention assemblies are mechanical assemblies that can fail, the TCEQ requires testing all backflow prevention assemblies at installation by a TCEQ-licensed tester.
+Backflow prevention assemblies installed to protect against any health hazard must be tested annually.